 Would they send someone to find her family?

 Nicholas leaned forward in his chair.
 “Where do you hail from?”

 This guy didn’t sound like any of the kids she’d met earlier.
 He had a stiff way of talking and sounded more like one of the adults.

 “Your point of origin.
 Home.”

-I couldn’t say ‘I don’t know’ one more time without losing my temper, so I summed it up all at once.
+She pinched her lips, unwilling to say ‘I don’t know’ one more time so she summed it up all at once.
 “I know my name’s Rayen, but not where I’m from.
 I have no idea what I’m doing here or if I’ll stay.
 I hit my head in the desert and can’t remember anything.”
-I’d heard the kids I’d been captured with talking in the van talking about her.
+She’d heard the kids in the van talking about her.